tomegavazovv/extension-linkedin/README.md

 Also, the extension made it possible to migrate all the data from our competitors.
 So that the switchting cost would be 0.

+I built this on my own.
+I used a React template for chrome extension, so hence the contributors :))